SaulBurgos/unitedbookmark/README.md

 United bookmark is in beta phase.
 That means :

-Is an unfinished product.
+* Is an unfinished product.
-Contain a lot of errors.
+* Contain a lot of errors.
-I am working to improve some features.
+* I am working to improve some features.
-The interface and colors may change in the future.
+* The interface and colors may change in the future.

-If you find a error, I will be glad if you send me an email telling me about it to info@saulburgos.com
+If you find a errors or you want help me to improve this project, I will be glad if you send me an email telling me about it to info@saulburgos.com